Samillion/ModernZ/README.md

 # whether buttons have a glowing effect when hovered over
 hovereffect=yes

+# show playlist button?
+LClick: show playlist, RClick: use select.lua (if available)
+showplaylist=no

 # show different icon when jumpamount is 5, 10, or 30
 jumpiconnumber=yes